FI-modules and stability for representations of symmetric groups: -modules FI -modules and graded FI-modules

-but also to any of their quotients by an FI-ideal.
-When $V$ is a graded FI-module of finite type supported in positive grades, all of these FI-algebras are of finite type.
+as well as any quotient of these algebras by any FI-ideal.
 Many of the applications in the second half of this paper will follow directly from these results.

-\para{Co-FI-algebras} Recall that a co-FI-module is a functor from $\coFI$ to vector spaces.
-We similarly define a graded co-FI-module to be a functor from $\coFI$ to graded $k$-modules, and define a graded co-FI-algebra to be a functor from $\coFI$ to graded $k$-algebras.
-When $k$ is a field, we say that a graded co-FI-module over $k$ is \emph{of finite type} (resp. \emph{has slope $\leq m$}) if its dual is a graded FI-module of finite type (resp. \emph{has slope $\leq m$}).
+\para{Co-FI-algebras} Let $W$ be a graded co-FI-module over a field $k$.
+We say that $W$ is \emph{of finite type} (resp.\ \emph{has slope $\leq m$}) if its dual $W^*$ is of finite type (resp.\ has slope $\leq m$) as a graded FI-module.
+We say a graded co-FI-algebra $A$ is generated by $W\subset A$ if the natural map $k\{W\}\to A$ is surjective.

-\begin{prop} Assume that $k$ is a field of characteristic~0, and suppose $A$ is a graded co-FI-algebra.
-Let $V$ be a graded co-FI-module of finite type contained in $A$ which is supported in positive grades.
-Then the subalgebra of $A$ generated by $V$ is a graded co-FI-algebra of finite type.
-If $V$ has slope $\leq m$, then the subalgebra of $A$ generated by $V$ has slope $\leq m$. \end{prop}

-\begin{proof} Let $B$ be the subalgebra of $A$ generated by $V$, so that $B$ is a quotient of the free associative algebra $k \langle V \rangle$.
-The dual $B^*$ is thus a graded sub-FI-module of $k\langle V\rangle^*$.
-Each graded piece of $k\langle V\rangle^*$ is isomorphic to a tensor power of $V^*$, and is thus a finitely generated FI-module.
-Applying Theorem~\ref{th:noetherian}, we conclude that each graded component $(B^*)_n=(B_n)^*$ is a finitely generated FI-module, as desired.
-The last claim is proved identically. \end{proof}

-Like FI-algebras, co-FI-algebras can be presented by a collection of relations.
-Note however that in this case we do not have bounds on the degree where the quotient is generated, since we depend on the Noetherian property to deduce finite generation. \begin{definition}[{\bf co-FI-ideal}] Let $A$ be a graded co-FI-algebra.
-A co-$\FI$-ideal $I$ of $A$ is a graded sub-co-FI-module of $A$ such that $I_n$ is a homogeneous ideal in the algebra $A_n$ for each $n$.
-Equivalently, each $I_n$ is an $S_n$-invariant homogeneous ideal in $A_n$, and for each $m<n$ the ring homomorphisms $A_n\to A_m$ induced by $\Hom_{\coFI}(\n,\m)$ carry $I_n$ to $I_m$. \end{definition}

-\begin{prop} Assume that $k$ is a field of characteristic~0.
-If $A$ is a graded co-FI-algebra of finite type, and $I$ is a co-FI-ideal in $A$, then the quotient $A/I$ is a co-FI-algebra of finite type. \end{prop} \begin{proof} The dual $(A/I)^*$ is a sub-FI-module of $A^*$, which is a graded FI-module of finite type by assumption.
-Theorem~\ref{th:noetherian} then implies that $(A/I)^*$ is of finite type, as desired. \end{proof}

-\para{(Co)homology of (co-)FI-spaces} One natural source of FI-algebras is the cohomology rings of co-FI-spaces, or the duals of the cohomology rings of FI-spaces.
-In that context, the following is an immediate corollary of the results above.

-\begin{cor}[{\bf Cohomology algebras}] Let $X$ be a co-FI-space, and suppose that $S$ is a set of nonnegative integers such that the cohomology $H^s(X;k)$ is a finitely generated FI-module for each $s \in S$.
-Then the subalgebra of $H^*(X;k)$ generated by $H^s(X;k)$ for all $s\in S$ is a graded FI-algebra of finite type.

-If $X$ is instead an FI-space, assume that $k$ is a field of characteristic~0, and $H_s(X;k)$ is a finitely generated FI-module for each $s\in S$.
-Then the subalgebra of $H^*(X;k)$ generated by $H^s(X;k)$ for all $s\in S$ is a graded co-FI-algebra of finite type. \end{cor}